 Here’s To Successful Logistics Outsourcing

 Outsourcing can add great value to your enterprise if you make the effort to build a solid alliance with the right provider.
-By keeping the tips from this post in mind, you can insure your business against some of the more common mistakes and smooth the path to successful logistics outsourcing.
+By keeping the six tips from this article in mind, you can ensure your business against some of the more common mistakes—and smooth the path to successful logistics outsourcing.

 Editor’s Note: This post was originally published in June 2015 under the title, “5 Quick Tips to Successful Logistics Outsourcing.”
 It has now been revamped and updated with more comprehensive information.